enriquedlh97/keyword_category_prediction_api/README.md

 #### Hardware

-The mode was fine-tuned for about 5 hours on a server with the following characteristics.
+The model was fine-tuned for about 5 hours on a server with the following characteristics.
 ```text
 2 x Intel Xeon Gold 5122 Processor @3.6Ghz (2s, 4c/s, 2t/c = 16 logical CPUs) with 128 GB RAM
 1 x Tesla V100-PCIE 32 GB GPU RAM